Pace222/home-server/README.md

 ## Available only from my home network or VPN

+- [Homepage](/homepage) (https://home.pierugo.ch): A simple homepage that serves as a starting point for all the services I host.
 - [Pi-hole](/pihole) (https://pihole.pierugo.ch): A DNS sinkhole that blocks ads and trackers at the network level.
 It also serves as a DNS server to resolve local hostnames.

 ## Internal services